pdjr-n2k/TMP106/README.md

    because it does not yet support remote configuration over the NMEA bus.

    __TMP108__ connects to a host NMEA bus by a standard M12 5-pin circular connector and is powered directly from the NMEA bus.
    The module has an NMEA LEN of 1.

-2. The module supports the LM335Z temperature sensor which is widely used in industry.
-Packaged versions of the sensor are available from marine suppliers.
+2. The module supports the widely used and inexpensive LM335Z temperature sensor.
+   Packaged versions of the sensor are available from marine suppliers like Victron.

 3. Physical configuration is accomplised through a simple, DIL switch based protocol which allows sensors to be added to the module by assignment of a temperature source code, a temperature instance and a set temperature.
    Sensor configurations can be amended and sensors deleted.

    Support for remote configuration of the module is a work in progress.